Rafael Correa: Legal cases in Ecuador

-Arrest of Julian Assange

-Correa maintained his support for Australian activist Julian Assange throughout his post-presidential life.
-On 11 April 2019, Rafael Correa's successor withdrew Assange's asylum and invited Scotland Yard into its embassy to arrest Assange.
-In response Correa called Moreno a traitor and said, "Moreno is a corrupt man, but what he has done is a crime that humanity will never forget".
-Correa's Facebook account, which had more than 1.5 million followers, was blocked on 11 April 2019 for disclosing personal data.
-Correa had been using his Facebook account since March to publish details of the "INA Papers" case involving a company linked to Lenin Moreno's family.

-On 9 October 2024, the U.S. State Department banned Rafael Correa from entering the United States on accusations of corruption.
+US travel ban

+On 9 October 2024, U.S. State Department (DoS) Spokesperson Matthew Miller announced that Correa, Glas, and their immediate families were declared as "generally ineligible" from entering the United States due to "significant corruption" allegations during Correa's and Glas' time in office.
+Correa publicly condemned the announcement, saying that neither he or his family had applied for an American visa, and called the measure arbitrary, barbaric and politically motivated.
+The Progressive International also rejected the measure and expressed solidarity with Correa, theorising that the measure was linked to Correa's October 2 embrace with Julian Assange after the Parliamentary Assembly of the Council of Europe approved a resolution recognising Assange as a political prisoner of the US.
+The PI also speculated that it was meant to influence the outcome of the 2025 elections in Ecuador and that it was not related to the rule of law in Ecuador.

 Controversy

 Relationship with the media

 Correa was highly critical of the Ecuadorian press.
 Accusing the press of lying and slandering him, he proposed a law that would ban those working in the financial sector from financing media outlets.
 Paraphrasing Tony Blair, he stated that the Ecuadorian press acted as "a group of wild beasts".
 He has also regularly criticized it as "...mediocre, incompetent, inaccurate, lying and is a part of the structure of corruption and accomplice of the national disaster."
 The US State Department noted "There is more than a grain of truth in Correa's observation that the Ecuadorian media play a political role, in this case the role of the opposition", further adding that the news outlets are owned by wealthy elites who see his economic reforms as a threat to their own position.
+Correa oversaw democratic backsliding in Ecuador.